gcross/LogicGrowsOnTrees/TUTORIAL.md

 and it also might be *more* than those requested because results are not found one at a time but rather are merged from the bottom up, meaning that there might be a choice point where the two branches separately did not meet the condition but their merged results did.
-An example of using this to find at least 3 results is illustrated as follows (also given in `tutorial/tutorial-5.hs`):
+An example of using this to find at least three results is illustrated as follows (also given in `tutorial/tutorial-5.hs`):

 ```haskell